maarten-pennings/6502/4ram/README.md

 - The green ϕ0 signal is an input for the 6502 (we can not see that from the timing diagram).
 - The 6502 derives two output signals from it: ϕ1 and ϕ2.
+  Within the 6502, ϕ0 is not used other then to generate ϕ1 and ϕ2.
+The 6502 itself uses ϕ1 and ϕ2 for timing purposes. ϕ1 and ϕ2 are made available to external devices so that they can synchronize with the 6502.
+  Also ϕ1 and ϕ2 are can drive higher loads than what the oscillator (which drives ϕ0) may drive.
-- The ϕ2 is the basis for other timings, it is an important signal, I made it blue (i did not color ϕ1)
+- The ϕ2 is the basis for other timings, it is an important signal, I made it blue (I did not color ϕ1)
 - Note that the ϕ2 signal is nearly identical to ϕ0; the only difference is a shift of tDLY, which is max 50 ns.
 - Note that the ϕ1 signal is the _inverse_ of ϕ0; and it is also a bit delayed with respect to ϕ0.
 - See the importance of ϕ2: the time of ϕ1 is specified with ϕ2 as basis (tDLY1), and not ϕ0 as basis.